 How to explain the Engineers Australia Stage 1 Competencies to the Host Organisation?

-What is a qualified engineer?
+What is a suitably qualified engineer?

 This is an engineer either: